LIVER CANCER & SSD BENEFITS

 Social Security’s Compassionate Allowances program allows for a quicker approval on SSD applications if you receive a liver cancer diagnosis.
 The liver cancer survival rate is not very high.
 Instead of waiting two years to win benefits, if you have cancer of the liver, then you may be able to win benefits in as little as one month.

-In addition, your attorney can ask the SSA to tag your claim as a on liver cancer TERI (Terminal Illness) cases.
-This requires the SSA to process the claim as quickly as possible, so that you can receive benefits.
+In addition, your attorney can ask the SSA to tag your claim as a TERI (Terminal Illness) case.
+This requires the SSA to process your claim as quickly as possible.
+So that you can receive benefits.

-Liver Cancer can be found under POMS regulations DI 23022.225, because liver cancer is a compassionate allowance in SSA’s regulations.
+Liver Cancer is a compassionate allowance under SSA’s regulations.
 Liver cancer appears on the Compassionate Allowances and TERI lists, because of the severe symptoms and the poor outcome of the disease.

-If you have a liver transplant, then you are qualify for SSD benefits for one year.
-Under listing 5.09 Liver transplantation, if you have a liver transplant, then the SSA will consider you under a disability for 1 year following the date of the transplant.
-After the one year period of benefits, they will consider your residual functional capacity to determine if you are still unable to work.
+If you have a liver transplant, then you qualify for SSD benefits for one year.
+Under listing 5.09, if you have a liver transplant, then the SSA will pay you benefits for 1 year following the date of the transplant.
+After the one year period, they will review your case to see if you are still unable to work.

 THE SIGNS & SYMPTOMS OF LIVER CANCER